valasek/timesheet/server/documentation/documentation.md

 "2019-01-14 00:00:00","Vue","Off-site"
 ```

-# reported_records.csv
+### reported_records.csv

 Contains all reported hours.
-Hours (N.N) can be decimal number between 0 and 24.
+Hours (N.N) can be a decimal number between 0 and 24.
 Project, rate and consultant are names of existing records from corresponding csv files.
 ```
 created_at,date,hours,project,description,rate,consultant
 YYYY-MM-DD HH:MM:SS,YYYY-MM-DD,N.N,project name,description of the work,rate name,project name